Frequently Asked Questions

 The Mixed Housing Suburban and Urban zones generally allow development up to two storeys and three storeys respectively, subject to the various development controls or “zone standards”.
 Any new development is required to demonstrate compliance with these controls, or be authorised by an approved resource consent.
 The development controls include things like the provision of a 6m x 4m outlook space for each dwelling, outdoor living areas, minimum landscaping areas and as well, controls such as maximum building coverages, maximum building heights etc.

 Our highly qualified, in-house team of specialist Planners have secured consents for terraced housing developments in Mixed Housing Suburban, Mixed Housing Urban, and Terraced Housing and Apartment Building zones.

 This will depend on the zoning.
 When operating within a Terraced Housing and Apartment Building zone, there is no requirement for offstreet parking.
 However within the Mixed Housing zones, parking is a requirement.
-Ashcroft’s range of standard plan terraced housing include options with garaging like the Arlington and without, like the Windsor.
+Ashcroft’s range of standard plan terraced housing include options with garaging like the Dartford and without, like the Windsor.